MI-BioLab/region-learner/rtabmap_ros/README.md

 rtabmap_ros
 =======

 Modified version of the RTAB-Map's ROS package.
 Please, refer to the original version of [rtabmap_ros](https://github.com/introlab/rtabmap_ros) for the installation.
-For our experiments, ROS Melodic and Ubuntu 18.04 were used.
+For our experiments, ROS Melodic and Ubuntu 18.04 were used, so we recommend using the same environment to avoid problems.

 # Requirements
 In addition to the requirements in the original version, the following requirements must be satisfied: